ibm-cloud-docs/Registry/registry_trusted_content.md

 ## Managing trusted content
 {: #trustedcontent_managetrust}

-Using `docker trust` commands, you can view who signed images, as well as revoke trust content status.
+By using `docker trust` commands, you can view who signed images and revoke trust content status.
 To run `docker trust` commands, you need Docker 17.12 or later.
 {:shortdesc}

 ### Viewing signed images